Most security tools can't see inside the browser, where attackers hide malicious code in website scripts that go unmonitored.

 PCI DSS 4.0.1 requires client-side monitoring.
 GDPR penalizes companies for data leaks from malicious or misconfigured scripts.

-Select the mode that best fits your security needs and technical requirements.
+Select the method that best fits your security needs and technical requirements.

 "I care about client-side security and I need something that will be easy to explain to the rest of the team."